freshouttheovenprogrammes/backend-curriculum-site/module2/misc/blogger.md

      Failure/Error: expect(page).to have_content("ruby, technology")
        expected to find text "ruby, technology" in "Article New Title!
 Created!
 New Title!
 New Body!
 Edit Delete Comments (0) Post a Comment Your Name Your Comment << Back to Articles List"
 ```
+  Here you should get rid of the commas for the expectation.
+I went down a deep rabbit hole of wondering
+  why mine weren't comma seperated.
+I thought that the methods in the Article Model would take care of that but it didn't
+  Ali's completed example has the test passing with:
+  expect(page).to have_content("ruby technology")
+  instead of
+  expect(page).to have_content("ruby, technology")
 It's not showing up on the page.

 ### Adding Tags to our Display